 Author(s): Temple Grandin

 In Temple Grandin's own words, here is the story of what it is like to live with autism, and to be among the few people who have broken through many of the neurological impairments associated with autism.
 She describes her painful isolation growing up "different" and her discovery of visual symbols to interpret the "ways of the natives."
-Writing from the dual perspectives of a scientist and an autistic person, she tells us how that country is experienced by its inhabitants, and how she managed to breach its boundaries to function in the outside world.
+Writing from the dual perspectives of a scientist and a person with autism, she tells us how that country is experienced by its inhabitants, and how she managed to breach its boundaries to function in the outside world.
 What emerges in Thinking in Pictures is the document of an extraordinary human being, one who, in gracefully and lucidly bridging the gulf between her condition and our own, sheds light on the riddle of our common identity.

 SPECIAL OFFER: With our new Temple Grandin Library package, you can have this book along with all of Temple’s great resources and save over $62!
 Click on it in the Related Products section below to learn more.